 Why do smugglers smuggle goods across borders?
 Simple – to save taxes that the governments impose on taking these goods across borders.
-To avoid these taxes, some smart people try to fool the customs officers on the borders.
+To avoid these taxes, some smart people try to fool the customs officers at the borders.
 Sometimes they succeed and sometimes they are caught.
 When caught, they become the stories in the lives of customs officials or characters in novels and films.
-How about walking through Indian customs and central excise museum?
+How about walking through Indian customs and the central excise museum?

 Indian Customs and Central Excise Museum, Panaji, Goa

 In the heart of Panaji city, at the banks of my favorite Mandovi, stands a Blue Building.
-That was once called Alfadega and in its latest avatar is Indian Customs and Central Excise Museum.
+That was once called Alfadega and in its latest avatar is the Indian Customs and Central Excise Museum.
 A one of its kind museum in the country.
-Spread on two floors this typical Goan building with Portuguese influence gives you a period feel with its tall doors, broad wooden staircases, and its huge halls.
+Spread over two floors this typical Goan building with Portuguese influence gives you a period feel with its tall doors, broad wooden staircases, and its huge halls.
 It has been standing at this place for more than 400 years.

-On the ground floor, Heritage gallery is interesting for history enthusiasts like me.
+On the ground floor, the Heritage Gallery is interesting for history enthusiasts like me.
 It begins with the dockyard at Lothal, which is the first documented port in the history of India.
 Of course, Kautilya’s Arthshastra is all about managing the finances of a state.
 And taxes/excise/customs are a primary source of income for the state.
 He gets an honorable mention in the gallery.
-I was pleasantly surprised to see a page from Aina-e-Akbari that has taxation structure documented from the times of Mughal emperor Akbar.
+I was pleasantly surprised to see a page from Aina-e-Akbari that has a taxation structure documented from the times of the Mughal emperor Akbar.

 The highlight of this museum is the ‘Battles of Wits’ gallery.
 Here you get to see the tricks used by smugglers over the ages to smuggle goods.
-Be it specially designed cars, be it shoes with special soles or be it the toilet seats of airplanes.
+Be it especially designed cars, be it shoes with special soles, or be it the toilet seats of airplanes.
 Though it is meant to highlight the achievements of the customs departments in nabbing the criminals, it gives you an impressive insight into the minds of the smugglers.
 To me, this gallery is also a documentation of what was a prized item to smuggle at what time.

 Antique and animal parts like elephant tusks and rhino horns remain a top favorite of smugglers even today.
-Bollywood films may have left the smugglers after 1970s and 80s.
+Bollywood films may have left the smugglers after the 1970s and 80s.
 But the smugglers have not given up their professions and they continue to fight the battle of wits with the customs officials.
 It would be interesting to see how this gallery evolves from here…every few years.

 Customs Lab & Finance Budgets